North Korean Postal Service: International

-International postal service is available to all countries of the Bloc and to some countries of the Free World.
+During the Cold War, international postal service was available to all countries of the Communist bloc and to some non-Communist countries as well (but not South Korea).
 However, its international postal services were gradually severely restricted under subsequent sanctions imposed by the United Nations and other countries.
 In the United States, any mail is regulated by the Office of Foreign Assets Control and limits mail to first-class letters/postcards and matter for the blind.
 All merchandise, currency, precious metals, jewellery, chemical/biological/radioactive materials and others are prohibited.

+North Korea only has one registered international mail processing center (IMPC) at UPU, which is "Pyongyang International Post Service Center", with the assigned IMPC code "KPFNJA".